 While the entire Leh-Ladakh region is a delight for the travelers, here are the top 20 must visit places in Leh Ladakh you cannot miss.

-The largest and oldest monastery in Nubra valley, Diskit monastery is located on a hill above the flood plains of Shyok River.
-One can enjoy panoramic views of Nubra Valley from the gompa roof of Diskit.
+The largest and oldest monastery in Nubra valley, the Diskit monastery is located on a hill above the flood plains of Shyok River.
+One can enjoy panoramic views of Nubra Valley from the Gompa roof of Diskit.

 Hemis National Park

 A high altitude in the eastern Ladakh, Hemis National Park is renowned for being the best place to see the snow leopard in the wild.
 The national park is the abode to over 16 mammal and 73 bird species.

 Around 150 km north of Leh, Hunder is a beautiful village at the confluence of Shyok and Nubra rivers.
 It is most popular for the camel rides and safaris are done on the Bactrian Double-humped Camels.

 The breath-taking valley of Nimmu marks the confluence of Zanskar and Indus rivers.
 The beautiful landscape is a paradise for the shutterbugs.

 Khardung La Pass

 At an altitude of 5359 meters, Khardung La is one of the highest motorable passes of the world.
 The pass is the gateway to the Shyok and Nubra valleys.